**TICKETS MUST BE PURCHASED THE DAY OF THE EVENT**

 Patriots Point Naval & Maritime Museum and ABC News 4 (WCIV-TV) have joined together to host “Eclipse on a Warship” on August 21, 2017.
 The USS Yorktown will be one of the final locations in the United States to view the total solar eclipse and guests can watch as the historic aircraft carrier, known to many as the “Fighting Lady,” is transformed to the “Shaded Lady” when the moon completely covers the sun at 2:46 p.m.

-The museum will offer many events throughout the day, including presentations by Dr. Christian Iliadis, Chair of the Department of Physics and Astronomy at the University of North Carolina at Chapel Hill; Dr. Douglas Terrier, Chief Technologist at NASA’s Johnson Space Center; and other NASA scientists.
+The museum will offer many events throughout the day, including presentations by Dr. Christian Iliadis, Chair of the Department of Physics and Astronomy at the University of North Carolina at Chapel Hill; Dr. Douglas Terrier, NASA Chief Technologist at NASA Headquarters in Washington, D.C.; and other NASA scientists.
 Space inspired children’s activities will be offered throughout the day.

 All offerings will be included in the museum’s normal price of admission.
 Tickets may only be purchased the day of the event, beginning at 9 a.m., at the ticket window.
 Due to fire code restraints, a limited number of tickets will be sold on a first-come, first-served basis.
 Previous online museum tickets purchased prior to July 14, 2017 will be honored for the event.